Aboriginal Fund for Species at Risk (AFSAR)

 - The AFSAR Prevention Stream focuses on projects addressing other species, beyond those listed on SARA, to prevent them from becoming a conservation concern.

-The AFSAR Species at Risk Stream helps Aboriginal organizations and communities across Canada build capacity to enable them to participate actively in the conservation and recovery of species protected under SARA.
-Capacity building includes skill development (education, training, learning), tool development (systems or mechanisms), and information management (data) to enable Aboriginal organizations and communities to acquire, develop, and use knowledge and skills so that they can play an active role in the implementation of SARA.
+The AFSAR Species at Risk Stream helps Indigenous organizations and communities across Canada build capacity to enable them to participate actively in the conservation and recovery of species protected under SARA.
+Capacity building includes skill development (education, training, learning), tool development (systems or mechanisms), and information management (data) to enable Indigenous organizations and communities to acquire, develop, and use knowledge and skills so that they can play an active role in the implementation of SARA.
 Capacity building projects could occur on or outside reserves.
-The program also supports projects that protect and recover species at risk and their habitats on Aboriginal lands.
-Habitat protection can take place on reserves, lands set apart for the use and benefit of Aboriginal People under the Indian Act, other lands directly controlled by Aboriginal people, lands and waters where traditional activities are carried out and on federal waters.
+The program also supports projects that protect and recover species at risk and their habitats on Indigenous lands.
+Habitat protection can take place across Canada on reserves, lands set apart for the use and benefit of Aboriginal People under the Indian Act or the Constitution Act, other lands directly controlled by Indigenous Peoples, lands and waters where traditional activities are carried out and on federal waters.

 To guide the effective use of limited resources, national and regional planning partners establish the overall priorities annually, and then specific projects are developed.
-Activities that respond to regional priorities are reviewed and recommended for funding by five Regional Management Teams: Pacific and Yukon, Prairie and Northern, Ontario, Quebec, and Atlantic.
-The members of these teams represent the three responsible departments, Indigenous and Northern Affairs Canada as well as Aboriginal, provincial, territorial, conservation and other stakeholder interests.
+Activities that respond to regional priorities are regionally reviewed and recommended for funding in the following six regions: Pacific, Prairie, Northern, Ontario, Quebec, and Atlantic.
+Review committees represent the three responsible departments, Indigenous and Northern Affairs Canada as well as Indigenous, provincial, territorial, conservation and other stakeholder interests.

 Program Goals and Expected Results